gomorpheus/morpheus-docs/release_notes/current.rst

   - Delayed Removal policies do not current apply to Docker Hosts or Discovered VM's.
   - Available Scopes for Delayed Removal policies are Global, Cloud, Group, User and Role and can be applied to a single or multiple Tenants.

-Policies: Message of the Day (MOTD) Policy Type Message of the Day"" Policy for displaying Alerts in |morpheus|.
+Policies: New Message of the Day (MOTD) Policy
+  Message of the Day"" Policy for displaying Alerts in |morpheus|.

   - Configurable as a pop-up or full-page notification with Info, Warning and Critical message types.
   - Includes new Role Permission: Admin: Message Of the Day - None/Full

-Policies: Backup Targets
-  Backup Targets Policy Type added.
-A master account can determine storage provider options for backups with Backup Targets policies.
+Provisioning: Actions removed for Canceled or Denied Instances & Apps.
+  On Instance and App detail pages, invalid Instance and Node Actions are no longer listed for Instances with a status of Canceled or Denied (Approval).

 Provisioning: System 'Existing' Instance Layouts removed. v4.1.2 no longer seeds the legacy and disabled "Existing" System Layout options.